ovh/docs/pages/cloud/vps/cpanel_snapshot/guide.en-gb.md

 section: 'Advanced usage'
 ---

-**Last updated 3rd February 2021**
+**Last updated 9th March 2021**

 ## Objective

 When using the automated backup feature on a VPS which is running cPanel, you may experience cases when your VPS is stuck in backup status for a long time and may not be accessible.
-The root cause of this issue is when cPanel users use Jailed Shell access which creates a virtfs on your filesystem.
+The root cause of this issue is when cPanel users use Jailed Shell access which creates a *virtfs* on your filesystem.

 When we create backups of your VPS (when you are subscribed to automated backups or snapshots), the hypervisor communicates to your VPS through the QEMU Guest Agent to freeze the filesystem on the VPS before we take the backup.
-This mechanism is there to ensure no writes happen to your disk while the backup is running and therefore ensures the consistency of the backup is good.
+This mechanism is there to ensure no writes happen to your disk while the backup is running and therefore ensures the consistency of the backup.

-However, the virtfs created by cPanel when you allow Jailed Shell access is not possible to freeze.
-Therefore when they hypervisor issues a guest filesystem freeze to your VPS it locks up and cause a kernel panic.
+However, if Jailed Shell access is enabled, cPanel creates a *virtfs* which cannot be frozen in this way.
+It will therefore lock up and cause a kernel panic as soon as the hypervisor initiates a freeze on the VPS.
 There are three ways to avoid this from happening and we explore them below.

 1. Disable QEMU Guest Agent
 2. Do not allow Jailed Shell